-Guardiola's side could have been 2-0 up within the first 10 minutes, with first Kroos then Thomas Muller dragging efforts wide of goal when they should have hit the target.
+Pep Guardiola's side could have been 2-0 up within the first 10 minutes, with first Kroos then Thomas Muller dragging efforts wide of the goal when they really should both have hit the target.

 Franck Ribery went close after 18 minutes, outmuscling Lars Bender before drilling a low 20-yard shot just wide of Leno's right post.

-For the opening goal Ribery turned provider, skinning Leverkusen center back Omer Toprak before pulling back to Kroos, who hammered home a left-footed shot.
+For the opening goal Ribery turned provider, skinning Leverkusen centre-back Omer Toprak before pulling back to Kroos, who hammered home a left-footed shot.

-The hosts had barely been in the game, but they equalized almost immediately following a mistake by Neuer, who flapped at a cross, giving Sebastian Boenisch a chance to score.
+The hosts had barely been in the game, but they equalised almost immediately following a mistake by Neuer, who flapped at a cross giving Sebastian Boenisch a chance to score.
 Neuer saved well but the rebound fell at the feet of Sam, who slotted into an empty net.

-Despite the equalizer, Bayern's pressure continued unabated and Muller had a brilliant chance to score after Ribery and David Alaba combined well on the left to find the German, but he inexplicably headed wide with an open goal gaping as the sides went in at the break level.
+Despite the equaliser, Bayern's pressure continued unabated and Muller had a brilliant chance to equalise after Ribery and David Alaba combined well on the left to find the German, but he inexplicably headed wide with an open goal gaping as the sides went in at the break level.

 The second half began with a penalty shout for Bayern turned down by the referee, who had failed to spot the blatant shirt pull by Toprak on Muller.